Metrilo/custom-integration/frontend_integration_library.md

 ```

 #### removeFromCart ####
-Visitor removes a product from the cart.
+Visitor has removed a product from the cart.

 ```javascript
   var productId = '312'; // The ID of the removed product